ChicoAyo/ChicoAyo/README.md

 > **Status:** Finished
 >
-> **Descrição:** Implementation of an observability architecture focused on distributed systems resilience and a drastic reduction in MTTR (Mean Time To Repair).
+> **Description:** Implementation of an observability architecture focused on distributed systems resilience and a drastic reduction in MTTR (Mean Time To Repair).
 The project involved designing a telemetry pipeline using Python and Grafana Loki, enabling real-time processing and analysis of structured logs.
 ---

 GitHub Ecosystem Governance via Infrastructure as Code (Terraform)